jhu-dvrk/dvrk-readthedocs/docs/pages/usage/simulation.rst

    source ~/ros2_ws/install/setup.bash
    ros2 run dvrk_python dvrk_arm_test.py -a MTML

-You can also start to investigate which ROS topics are available using:
+You can also start investigating which ROS topics are available using:

 .. code-block:: bash